Beta — site is under development, information may contain errors. Read disclaimer

 Grafton Zoning Overview

-Important: Zoning details for Grafton have NOT been independently verified.
+Important: Zoning details for Grafton have require direct confirmation.
 Grafton is a small city (population 4,089 per the 2020 Census) in Walsh County, North Dakota.
 Specific zoning district boundaries, dimensional standards, and permitted uses should be confirmed directly with the city.
 No municipal code URL or planning department website was found for Grafton — contact the city offices directly for current zoning information.

 Grafton manages land use and development through its local zoning ordinance.
 As with most North Dakota municipalities, the city's zoning code divides the community into districts that regulate permitted uses, building heights, lot sizes, setbacks, and density.